Catla: Taxonomy

 The catla was formerly listed as the only species in the genus Catla, but this was a synonym of the genus Gibelion.
 More recently, Catalog of Fishes has moved this species to Labeo.
 This species has often been confused with the giant barb (Catlocarpio siamensis) of south-east Asia as the two taxa bear an extraordinary resemblance to each other, especially in their very large heads.

 Aquaculture

-It is one of the most important aquacultured freshwater species in South Asia.
+The catla is one of the most important aquacultured freshwater species in South Asia.

 It is grown in polyculture ponds with other carp-like fish, particularly with the roho labeo (Labeo rohita) and mrigal carp.
 The reported production numbers have increased sharply during the 2000s, and were in 2012 about 2.8 million tonnes per year.